LeakyAbstractions/blog/quotes/_posts/2011-02-14-10-types-of-people.md

   author: null
 ---

-There are only 10 types of people in the world: those who understand binary and those who don't.
+There are only 10 types of people in the world: those who understand binary and those who don’t.